tomponline/beanstalkworker/README.md

 # beanstalkworker
 A helper library for creating beanstalkd consumer processes.

+## Usage

+Please see https://github.com/tomponline/beanstalkworker_demo for examples of how to use this library.

 ## Aims

 * To provide a generic way for consuming beanstalkd jobs without all of the boiler plate code